jackthomas1430/python_challenge/python_challenge/PyPoll/README.md

     -Total number and percentage of votes each candidate received -The winner of the election

-The results are printed to the terminal and exported onto a txt file, "election_results.txt", which is located inside the "Resources" folder.
+The results are printed to the terminal and exported onto the file, "election_results.txt".

 ##Files

     - "python_challenge"(https://github.com/jackthomas1430/python_challenge.git): The main repo for both the PyBank and PyPoll challenges.
-The PyPoll challenge folder contains the main Python script for the election results analysis, a "Resources" folder containing the dataset, and an "Anaylsis" folder with the txt file containing the results.
+The PyPoll challenge folder contains the main Python script for the election results analysis, a "Resources" folder containing the dataset, and an "anaylsis" folder with the txt file containing the results.
     - "election_data.csv": The dataset is located in the "Resources" folder.
     - "pypoll_main.py":The main Python script for the PyPoll challenge.
 It is located inside the "PyPoll" folder inside the "python_challenge" repo
     - "election_results.txt": The txt file with the results of the anyalsis.
-Located in the "Resources" folder inside the "PyBank" Folder
+Located in the "analysis" folder inside the "PyPoll" Folder

 ##Instructions